Why we work in Senegal

 We’ve established community seed banks which offer farmers diverse seeds that are tailored for local growing conditions.
 Combined with low cost but effective farming techniques like irrigation and compost-making, the seeds are helping improve harvests.

-Life is hard on Senegal’s Baout Island.
-Erratic rainfall, rising sea-levels and encroaching salt water have destroyed huge swaths of farmland.
-As a result, many families are going hungry.
+Erratic rainfall, rising sea-levels and encroaching salt water have destroyed huge swaths of farmland Senegal’s Baout Island, risking people's food security.

 But Amie is just one woman whose life has been transformed by table gardening.